I. Purpose

 II.
 What a Threat Model Is

-A threat model is not fear.
+A threat model is accounting under pressure, not fear dressed up as rigor.

 It answers three questions: